Introduction to Couples Therapy

 3. You and your partner both like the therapist.

 The quality of your relationship with your therapist is important.
 No matter how highly your therapist is rated, if you don’t like them or don’t feel safe with them, the process just won’t work.
+A strong therapeutic relationship—built on trust, mutual understanding, and collaboration—is essential for effective couples therapy.
 Again, it is ok to be skeptical at first, but eventually you’ll have to feel that you and your partner are in alliance with your therapist and their methodology to get value out of the experience.

 4. They don't take sides, shame or blame.
 If they do, they are willing to repair the hurt with you.

 You should NEVER be blamed, criticized or shamed by a therapist.
 If a therapist takes sides, call them out on it.
+A good therapist ensures that one partner is not unfairly blamed or singled out during sessions.
 Let them know how you feel.
 If they don’t repair with you, cut your losses.

 5. The therapist works from a place of empathy.

 You will need to consider something new and be willing to see your problems through a broader perspective.
 You can’t use the same thinking that got you into trouble to also get you out of it.
 That’s the beauty of a good couples therapist!
-They can reflect you, your partner, and your relationship system back to you in a whole new way.
+They can reflect you, your partner, and your relationship system back to you in a whole new way, and help you identify and address deeper issues that may be affecting your relationship.

 Embrace this gift even when it is uncomfortable.
 Just remember that when your therapist holds a mirror up to see yourself or the negative pattern you and your partner get in, make sure they are reflecting from a place of relentless love and compassion.